todiadiyatmo/wp-ffpc/readme.txt

 == Changelog ==

 = 1.1 =
-*under development*
+2013.04.24

 What's new:

 * HTML comment option for displaying cache info before closing "body" tag ( a.k.a make sure it works "noob" method )
-* introducing the Pre-cache Engine ( only manual pre-cache is enabled for now )
+* pre-cache function ( only manual pre-cache is enabled for now; uses permalinks structure )
 * new, additional invalidation method: clear post & all taxonomy cache, including feeds
 * full virtual server example to use the plugin with nginx ( originally it was only a snippet required to use the plugin )

 What's fixed:

-* contributed fixes from [Harold Kyle](https://github.com/haroldkyle "Harold Kyle"): squelched various php and wp notices and warnings, enqueuing admin css and js better, better admin panel descriptions
+* contributed fixes from [Harold Kyle](https://github.com/haroldkyle "Harold Kyle") to surpress PHP notices and warnings; better CSS & JS enqueue; corrected admin panel descriptions
 * bugfix for status check ( there were situations where the status was not updated correctly )
-* manual flush cache bug fixed ( was only flushing if the settings were on flush all )
+* manual flush cache bug fixed ( was only flushing if the settings were on "flush all" )
 * bugfix on data & meta prefixes ( some places used hardcoded prefixes )
 * feed caching fixed ( due to a security check it turned out feeds were excluded for a long time )